snarfed/granary/README.md

   * Add new `/scraped` endpoint that accepts `POST` requests with silo HTML as input.
 Currently only supports Instagram.
 Requires `site=instagram`, `output=...` (any supported output format), and HTML as either raw request body or MIME multipart encoded file in the `input` parameter.
 * as2
   * Add new `is_public` method and `PUBLIC_AUDIENCE` constant.
+  * Prefer `"objectType": "featured"` first in the `image` field when converting from AS1, last in the `icon` field.
+This matches the ActivityPub (Mastodon) convention of using `icon` for profile pictures and `image` for header images.
 * microformats2
   * Add new `extra` and `body_class` kwargs to `activities_to_html`.
+  * When converting `u-featured` images to AS1, add new non-standard `"objectType": "featured"` field to distinguish them from `u-photo`.
 * `Source.original_post_discovery`: add new `max_redirect_fetches` keyword arg.

 ### 4.0 - 2022-03-23